Borussia Dortmund: Klopp era and return to prominence

-Borussia Dortmund ended the 2012–13 season in second place in the Bundesliga.
-Dortmund played in their second UEFA Champions League Final against Bayern Munich in the first ever all-German club final at Wembley Stadium on 25 May 2013, which they lost 2–1.
+Borussia Dortmund ended the 2012–13 season in second place in the Bundesliga, finishing second to Bayern Munich which had set a league record of 91 points.
+In the UEFA Champions League, Dortmund defeated Real Madrid in the semi-finals, winning the home leg 4-1 and losing the away leg 0–2 to advance on aggregate goals.
+Dortmund played in their second UEFA Champions League final against Bayern Munich in the first ever all-German club final at Wembley Stadium on 25 May 2013, which they lost 2–1.

 In the 2013–14 season, Borussia Dortmund won the 2013 DFL-Supercup 4–2 against rivals Bayern Munich.
 The 2013–14 season started with a five-game winning streak for Dortmund, their best start to a season.
-Despite such a promising start, however, their season was hampered by injuries to several key players, seeing them stoop as low as fourth place in the table, and with a depleted squad could go only as far as the quarter-finals of the Champions League, losing 3–2 on aggregate to Real Madrid.
-Nevertheless, Dortmund managed to end their season on a high note by finishing second in the Bundesliga and reaching the 2014 DFB-Pokal Final, losing 0–2 to Bayern in extra time.
-They then began their 2014–15 season by defeating Bayern in the 2014 DFL-Supercup 2–0.
-However, this victory would not be enough to inspire the squad to a solid performance at the start of the ensuing season, with Dortmund recording various results such as a 0–1 loss to Hamburger SV and two 2–2 draws against VfB Stuttgart and Bundesliga newcomers Paderborn 07.
-During the winter, Dortmund fell to the bottom of the table on multiple occasions, but managed to escape the relegation zone after four consecutive wins in February.
+Despite a promising start, however, their season saw injuries to several key players, seeing them stoop as low as fourth place in the table, and with a depleted squad could go only as far as the quarter-finals of the Champions League, losing 3–2 on aggregate to Real Madrid.
+Nevertheless, Dortmund ended their season on a high note by finishing second in the Bundesliga and reaching the 2014 DFB-Pokal final, losing 0–2 to Bayern in extra time.

+Dortmund begun their 2014–15 season by defeating Bayern in the 2014 DFL-Supercup 2–0.
+However, this victory did not affect the squad's solidity in performance at the start of the ensuing season, with Dortmund recording various results such as a 0–1 loss to Hamburger SV and two 2–2 draws against VfB Stuttgart and Bundesliga newcomers Paderborn 07.
+During the winter, Dortmund fell to the bottom of the table on multiple occasions, but escaped the relegation zone after four consecutive wins in February.
 On 15 April 2015, Jürgen Klopp announced that after seven years, he would be leaving Dortmund.
 Four days later, Dortmund announced that Thomas Tuchel would replace Klopp at the end of the season.
 Klopp's final season, however, ended on high note, rising and finishing seventh after facing relegation, gaining a DFB-Pokal final with VfL Wolfsburg and qualifying for the 2015–16 Europa League.